GennadiyZakharov/nextflow-crash-course/docs/nextflow-usage.md

 ## Working on the Sanger institute HPC cluster
 Nextflow has build-in support of 'profiles' -- wrappers that adopt scripts to run in different environments.
-Docker, Singularity and Conda profiles are suitable for the local execution.
+**Docker**, **Singularity** and **Conda** profiles are suitable for the local execution.
 Nextflow processes have a special section to define names of images or conda environments.

 Most organizations with HPC environments support custom profiles to run Nextflow pipelines.
-To use Nextflow profies on the Sanger Institute HPC, you need to add `-profile singularity,sanger` to the Nextflow run parameters.
+To use Nextflow profiles on the Sanger Institute HPC, you need to add `-profile singularity,sanger` to the Nextflow run parameters.

-Here is a good example of the run script for the Sanger HPC:
+Here is a good example of the run script for using Sarek in the Wellcome Sanger Institute HPC:

 ```bash
 #!/bin/bash
 set -e